 While “Maria Full of Grace” is primarily directed by an American screenwriter, Joshua Marston, it is a Colombian film in both spirit and substance.
 The movie follows the harrowing journey of a young Colombian woman, Maria, who becomes a drug mule to escape poverty.
 Through Maria’s eyes, the film explores the perilous world of drug trafficking and its impact on individuals and communities.

 These five Colombian films represent the diversity and depth of the country’s cinematic landscape.
-They have not only garnered critical acclaim but have also touched the hearts of audiences worldwide, earning their rightful places among the best in Colombian cinema.
+They have not only garnered critical acclaim but have also touched the hearts of audiences worldwide, earning their rightful place among the best in Colombian cinema.
 Whether through humor, drama, or profound storytelling, these films offer a window into Colombia’s history and culture, and into the human experience as a whole.